wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 All contracts will be expected to support online upgrades.
 This implies changes to the Ethereum and Terra contracts to make them upgradeable.

+### Consistency Levels

+The consistency level represents the integrator's request to withhold from signing a message until a specified commitment level is reached on a given chain, or alternatively to leverage faster-than-finality messaging.
+This differentiation is critically important on chains which do not have instant finality, such as Ethereum, to ensure that the transaction which resulted in a Wormhole message was not 'rolled back' due to a chain reorganization.
+Each [guardian watcher](../node/pkg/watchers/README.md) is responsible for defining the consistency level meanings and enforcing them.

+#### EVM

+- `200` - publish immediately
+- `201` - `safe`, if available, otherwise falls back to `finalized`
+- anything else is treated as `finalized`

+Historically, the EVM watcher specified the consistency level as the block depth (from `latest`) the transaction should reach before publishing.
+However, since [The Merge](https://ethereum.org/en/roadmap/merge/), adoption of `safe` and `finalized` block tags have become widespread and offer a more exact measure of commitment.

+#### Solana

+The Solana core contract provides an enum for `ConsistencyLevel` used by the instruction data:

+- `0` - Confirmed
+- `1` - Finalized

+However, the resulting account and subsequent VAA will have:

+- `1` - Confirmed
+- `32` - Finalized

+#### Others

+All other chains do not offer configurable consistency levels and this field will be `0`.

 ## Caveats